Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Introduction

-Our endeavor starts from the saying, \emph{an image is worth a thousand words}.
-If we treat the image regions as visual tokens \citep{dosovitskiy2020image}, then contextualized V\&L models share a similar goal with multi-lingual contextualized representation models as they both learn shared representations across different modalities.
-Though a multi-lingual language model pre-trained on non-parallel corpora such as mBERT \citep{devlin2019bert} cannot align or translate languages out-of-the-box, its representation spaces for different languages can be easily aligned after pre-training \citep{conneau2020emerging}.
+We are inspired by works on multi-lingual contextual language models \citep{pires2019how}.
+If we treat an image as a set of regions and each region as a visual token \citep{dosovitskiy2020image}, V\&L models share a similar goal with multi-lingual models as they both learn shared representations across different domains.
+Although a multi-lingual language model pre-trained on non-parallel corpora such as mBERT \citep{devlin2019mbert} cannot align or translate languages out-of-the-box, its representation spaces for different languages can be easily aligned with a linear probe \citep{conneau2020emerging}.
 This property suggests the existence of universal latent symmetries in the unaligned contextual embedding spaces and is believed to contribute to mBERT's cross-lingual transfer ability.
-Thus we hypothesize that strong V\&L representations on natural language and visual tokens can be similarly learned by ``mask-and-predict'' pre-training on unaligned language and vision data.
+Thus we hypothesize that strong V\&L representations can be similarly learned by ``mask-and-predict'' pre-training on unaligned language and vision data.

-We present \wvbfull (\wvb)\footnote{We use the name \wvb as the model is similar to VisualBERT \citep{li2019visualbert}.
-Our design is also influenced by LXMERT \citep{tan2019lxmert} and Oscar \citep{li2020oscar}. ``Weakly-supervised'' in our context means that pre-training is conducted with unpaired data.
-We use the term ``supervised'' to refer to models pre-trained with paired text and images.}, a contextual V\&L representation model pre-trained on unpaired text and images (see an illustration in Figure \ref{fig:model}).
+We propose unsupervised V\&L pre-training with unaligned text and images (see an illustration in Figure \ref{fig:model}).
+Specifically, we take VisualBERT \citep{li2019visualbert} as a running example and apply unsupervised pre-training, resulting in \textbf{\wvbfull} (\wvb).
 The model takes the form of a single Transformer that can accept inputs from both modalities.
-During each step of pre-training, unlike previous models that observe a batch of text-image pairs, \wvb observes either a batch of text segments or a batch of images.
+During each step of pre-training, unlike the existing models that observe a batch of text-image pairs, our model observes either a batch of text segments or a batch of images.
 When provided with text, part of the text is masked and the model is trained to predict the masked words; when provided with an image, part of the image regions are masked and the model is trained to predict properties of the masked regions.